EJDC/pyGym_Project/README.md

 ### Diagrams

 I created a [Class Diagram](/readme_imgs/classdiagram.png) as well as some Object Diagrams, which helped me to better visualise how different parts of the app would interact and how a database might be structured.

-The  diagrams also helped me plan my work, and I created a 'trello' style board on Notion to keep organised.
+The diagrams also helped me plan my work, and I created a [Kanban style board](/readme_imgs/kanban.png) on Notion to keep organised.

 ### User Experience